JohnGC1510/milestone_project_3/README.md

 2. The site to be intuitive to use and navigate around
 3. I want to easily be able to sign up to/login to the site.
 ### **Design Choices**
+#### **Font**
+ I used Raleway for the headings and lato for the body.
+Raleway looked elegant and lato was clearly spaced and easy to read and the two fonts complemented each other well.

+#### **Icons**
+I used Font Awesome icons for my social media links as it gives a intuitive way for users to access the sites social media.
+I also used Font Awesome icons to make my search bar more intuitive to use.

+#### **Colors**
+The color scheme was light grey - blue.
+Blue and grey are two colours that complement each other well and are not overpowering.
+The light grey was based ont the logo and the blue from the hero image.
+The hero image was darkend considerably to allow for the call-to-action text to be clearly dispalyed.
+Hence the blues you find throughout the rest of the site are considerbaly lighter than the blue seen on the hero image.

+When choosing colours on the students profile page I went with the tradional red, amber, green colours to indicate progress to make it intuitively clear.

+#### **User Pages**
+When designing the user pages I tried to keep the pages simplisitc to allow maximum ease of use to encourage users to return more regulalry.
+The site is more about it's functionallity than it's design.

+#### **Hero Image**
+I wanted the hero image to fit the theme of the site and believe it does lead you to think about STEM education and primarily physics and mathematics.
+The call to action button clearly encourages you to sign up and experience the site yourself.

 ### **Wireframes**
 ### Home Page